-When we’re kids we’re prepared to be happy.
-As we grow up we assign certain emotions to acts, often going from one extreme to the other and not realizing there’s a balance in life; a way that nature creates the perfect imperfection.
+When we’re kids we’re prepared to be happy because we are present.
+As we grow up, we start to build a perception of the future and how our actions define it.
+We learn to assign certain emotions to acts, often going from one extreme to the other and not realizing there’s a balance in life: a way that nature creates the perfect imperfection.
 Then we slowly learn that we can have perfect moments but not a perfect life.
 Happiness is feeling gratitude for those moments.

 So happiness isn’t just a moment that lasts forever.
 It’s not about one person, it’s not about one job or a set of conditions.
-Happiness isn’t about being safe from life’s changes, the ups and downs.
+Happiness isn’t about being safe from life’s changes, the ups, and downs.
+Happiness isn’t always smiling, being cheerful, and outgoing.
 Happiness isn’t really an “always”.
 It’s sometimes, or a moment or a day.
 It’s the pauses in between the challenges, the moments you feel aware of yourself, the moments when you can look around without making judgments about your life.